lmfit/lmfit-py/doc/builtin_models.rst

 .. class:: StepModel(form='linear')

 A model based on a Step function, with four choices for functional form.
-The step functin starts with a value 0, and ends with a value of :math:`A` (``amplitude``), rising to :math:`A/2` at :math:`\mu` (``center``), with :math:`\sigma` (``sigma``) setting the characteristic width.
+The step function starts with a value 0, and ends with a value of :math:`A` (``amplitude``), rising to :math:`A/2` at :math:`\mu` (``center``), with :math:`\sigma` (``sigma``) setting the characteristic width.
 The supported functional forms are ``linear`` (the default), ``atan`` or